Best all-in-one printers of 2024

 Since it comes with a solidly mid-range price tag, it’s somewhat stripped down from its design to the fact that there’s no touch screen, no auto duplex, or even a main paper tray.
 And, the rear paper tray only holds 100 sheets, printing at a slower speed than we would like.
 However, what it can do, especially its photo printing, more than makes up for its shortcomings.

-Read our full review: Canon PIXMA G620/G650
+Read our full Canon PIXMA G620/G650 review

-The best all-in-one printer for photos
+The best all-in-one photo printer for photographers

-The best all-in-one printer for photo printing
+The top pick for professional photo printing

 Specifications